Aeranos/GoogleSearchContextMenu-Edge-Extension/README.md

 ### Installation
 1. Download and extract zip.
 2. Go to the Edge extensions settings page.
-3. Click on "Load unpacked" and select the extracted root folder
+3. Click on `Load unpacked` and select the extracted root folder

 ![Screenshot](/screenshot.png)